 Removing the complete seeding line (stated above) should solve this issue.

-#1 Updated by Jonas Felix about 5 years ago
+Updated by Jonas Felix over 6 years ago

 - Assignee set to Alex Kellner

 - % Done changed from 0 to 90

 Here is a fixed version of the extension: